RNCryptor/RNCryptor/README.md

 The same warnings apply as for subprojects: **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC, since it would cause duplicate symbols if some other framework included RNCryptor.**

-* Copy or link `RNCryptor/RNCryptor.swift` into your project.
+* Copy or link `RNCryptor/RNCryptor.swift` and `RNCryptor/RNCryptor.h` into your project.
-* Copy or link `CommonCrypto.framework` into your project.
+* If you already have a bridging header file, add `#import "RNCryptor/RNCryptor.h"`
-* Go to your target build settings, Build Phases, and delete `CommonCrypto.framework` from "Link Binary with Libraries."
-You don't actually want to link it.
+* If you don't have a bridging header, in your target's Build Settings, set "Objective-C Bridging Header" to "RNCryptor/RNCryptor.h"

 Built this way, you don't need to (and can't) `import RNCryptor` into your code.
 RNCryptor will be part of your module.